solo-fsw/WifiParMarker/README.md

 > [!IMPORTANT]
-> Make sure to enter the correct password for iotroam network in the Main Sketch before uploading it to the board.
+> Make sure the board and server use the same password to connect to **iotroam** network.

 The IP address must then be entered in the desktop or VR headset acting as the TCP client.